ibm-cloud-docs/power-iaas/importing-boot-image.md

 {: help}
 {: support}

-Complete the following steps to import a boot image by using the {{site.data.keyword.powerSys_notm}} user interface.
+Complete the following steps to import a boot image by using the {{site.data.keyword.powerSys_notm}} user interface:

 The **Image file name** field supports the following formats: _.ova_, _.ova.gz_, _.tar_, _.tar.gz_ and _.tgz_.
 {: note}